edsonayllon/Stratum-Implementation-For-Pantheon/README.md

 Getwork specification for the SHA-256 mining algorithm may be [suitable for a 4.2 GH/s mining rig](https://slushpool.com/help/stratum-protocol/).
 This means, for a 42 GH/s mining rig, 10 concurrent requests are required.
 For larger scale [ASIC](https://en.bitcoin.it/wiki/ASIC) mining equipment, this leads to not enough jobs to meet the capacity of the equipment via the getwork protocol.

 With the introduction of mining pools, several mining rigs combining hasing capacity for shared mining rewards, [under getwork, miners had to choose](https://slushpool.com/help/stratum-protocol/) short intervals which led to higher network load and lower staling ratio, or intervals which do not overload the network and servers.[Long polling](https://en.bitcoin.it/wiki/Long_polling), the solution to this problem, [created another problem]() where long polling reconnections were difficult to distinguish from DDoS attacks.

+While http getwork may be sufficient for lesser powered mining rigs, since Pantheon is an enterprise level solution, Stratum should be the considered implementation.

 The Stratum Protocol [reduces client-server communications](https://github.com/ctubio/php-proxy-stratum/wiki/Stratum-Mining-Protocol) to work under very low bandwidth, reducing server strain.
 [The server pushes work](https://slushpool.com/help/stratum-protocol/) to the mining client, whereby the miner can use that work until the next push, regardless of hashing rate.